PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 scalar, passthrough, and explicit NHWC→NCHW binary input-expression selection uses that owner as well.
 Direct channel-first binary capability is granted only when every dynamic input resolves through this policy and their relaxed broadcast exactly matches the declared output shape.
+Binary output target literals are derived by broadcasting the same channel-first input shapes and then mapping them to the declared output layout; unknown layouts retain the established expected-channel and tensor-name guards.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are